why Switch to Area Elections?

 At the most basic level, the purpose of moving to trustee area elections is to create fairer representation, equalize voting strength, and create equitable distribution of political power.

-The first of five public hearings related to formation of the trustee areas are scheduled for Sept.
+The first of five public hearings related to the formation of trustee areas were held by the board on Sept.
 13 and Oct.
-4. These initial hearings will focus on "communities of interest" that will provide information for the drawing of draft trustee area boundary maps.
-Hearings to review draft boundary maps are scheduled for Dec.
-13, 2021, and Jan.
-10, 2022, with the final vote scheduled by the Board of Trustees for Feb.
-14, 2022.
+4, 2021.
+These initial hearings focused on identifying "communities of interest" to provide information for creating draft trustee area boundary maps.

 The board’s decision to transition to trustee area elections followed a claim submitted in 2019 by an attorney on behalf of a district voter, Sebastian Aguilar.
-The claim stated that the district’s at-large election system may violate Mr. Aguilar’s rights under the California Voting Rights Act (CVRA) because of allegedly racially polarized voting in the district and in jurisdictions that make up the district.
+The notice claimed that the district’s at-large election system may violate Mr. Aguilar’s rights under the California Voting Rights Act (CVRA) because of allegedly racially polarized voting in the district and in jurisdictions that make up the district.

 Racially polarized voting is characterized by differences in voting patterns that correlate to race, religion, national origin, or membership in any other “protected class” that historically hasn’t had equal opportunity to participate in the political process by voting.
 When there is racially polarized voting, voters in a protected class prefer candidates or ballot measures that are different from those preferred by the rest of the voters.